 Microsoft Teams, for example, can only be integrated with Freshdesk’s top four helpdesk plans, and even then, it only pings agents with notifications from the helpdesk.

-- Pros: Seamless communication within the usual customer-facing channels.
+- Pros: Freshdesk delivers seamless communication within the usual customer-facing channels for both small businesses and larger companies

 - Cons: Communication with the helpdesk through popular workplace messaging systems is somewhat limited.